 I decided then that I needed to talk about it.

 I started first with a Facebook page dedicated to epilepsy awareness through my experiences, and raising money for my participation in The Walk to End Epilepsy put on by The Epilepsy Foundation of Greater Los Angeles.
 I raised $5,000.00 in the first 2 weeks alone… It was my first time asking people for money, which I find uncomfortable, but my history with Epilepsy trumped my hesitation.
 It was an incredible experience.
 So, I kept my FB page and eventually established a blog just so I could document my writings all in one place for my own safe-keeping.
 With encouragement from others, I’ve recently started to share the blog and post more of my experiences.
-Although my Facebook page and blog site are both humble in the number of “followers,” the numerous interactions with others just like myself, who have always been hesitant to share their own stories, are invaluable, and I find my epilepsy has added a whole new sense of purpose for me… we’ll see where it leads. :)
+Although my Facebook page and blog site are both humble in the number of “followers,” the numerous interactions with others just like myself, who have always been hesitant to share their own stories, are invaluable, and I find my epilepsy has added a whole new sense of purpose for me… :)

 Thank you for allowing me to share my story and feel free to visit my pages and/or contact me!